 "Yield maintenance fees are a complex calculation that banks have to calculate for borrowers," said Rob Stephens, founder of CFO Perspective.
 "Yield maintenance fees are calculated as the difference between the total interest you owe on the remaining term of your current loan and what the bank can earn at current loan rates."

-You might also encounter a fee that is referred to as "points."
+You might also encounter a fee referred to as "points."
 Points are essentially an additional percentage of the value of the loan paid above and beyond interest and other fees.
 Often, points are paid at the end of a loan term.
 If a lender charges one point on a $100 loan, for example, that equals an additional $1 due on top of the principal and interest payments repaid during the term of the loan.

 Be careful when accepting a business loan